zamkara/ark.linux/README.md

 Build scripts and configs for spinning up a bootable Live ISO of an immutable Arch Linux env powered by OSTree and bootc.

+<img width="1920" height="1080" alt="Screenshot from 2026-06-04 21-47-25" src="https://github.com/user-attachments/assets/bafc559d-e24f-48d7-bf8c-99adb8525217" />

 Not a separate distro — underneath it's pure Arch Linux, delivered as an immutable image.
 Declarative package management comes built-in with Nix, pin host packages alongside the system image.
-Distrobox is pre-configured, ready to use.
-Zsh and fish are pre-installed with starship prompt, along with fastfetch, nano, git, base-devel, and GitHub CLI — dev-ready out of the box.
+Distrobox is pre-configured, ready to use, dev-ready out of the box.

-<img width="1920" height="1080" alt="Screenshot from 2026-06-04 21-47-25" src="https://github.com/user-attachments/assets/bafc559d-e24f-48d7-bf8c-99adb8525217" />

 > ⚠️ **Heads up this is very early stage.** Expect bugs.
 Lots of 'em.
 For testing only don't run this on anything you care about.
 You've been warned.